segmentio/segment-docs/src/connections/destinations/catalog/simplereach/index.md

 1. From your Segment UI's Destinations page click on "Add Destination".
 2. Search for "SimpleReach" in the Catalog, select it, and choose which of your sources to connect the destination to.
 3. In your Segment Settings UI, enter your SimpleReach PID which was given to you by the SimpleReach client services team.
-4. In about 45 minutes the CDN will be updated and the SimpleReach snippet will be initialized onto your page and data will flow through to your SimpleReach Dashboard.
+4. The Segment CDN updates in about 45 minutes, and the SimpleReach snippet initializes on your page and begins sending data and data will flow through to your SimpleReach Dashboard.